lobre/docker-notion-proxy/README.md

-# docker-domain-proxy
+# docker-notion-proxy

-Docker for a Nginx based reverse proxy for a domain
+Docker for a Nginx based reverse proxy for Notion so.